Skip to main content

 5. Thinning Hair

-The thyroid hormone plays an essential role in the development and maintenance of the hair follicles.
-Follicles are the small pockets under the skin from which hairs grow.
-Severe or prolonged hypothyroidism or hyperthyroidism may result in hair loss.
+The thyroid hormone is essential for the growth and maintenance of hair follicles, which are small pockets under the skin where hair grows.
+If someone experiences severe or prolonged hypothyroidism or hyperthyroidism, they may suffer from hair loss.

 6. Itchy and Dry Skin